byteable-dev/solidus_authorizenet/README.md

 # SolidusAuthorizenet

 Authorize.Net payment method for solidius.
+It uses the AcceptJS solution so card details is never processed by your server.

 ## Installation